By Carlie Saint-Laurent Beaucejour, MS, RD, LDN

 -Add fruit juice cubes (freeze 100% fruit juice like white grape or apple in ice trays) to seltzer or plain water.

-*If you have certain conditions like congestive heart failure or kidney failure you want to consult with your healthcare professional to determine the safest amount of fluids to consume.
+*Despite the list above, it is crucial to consult first with your healthcare professional especially if you have certain conditions like congestive heart failure or kidney failure, This is to determine the safest amount of fluids to consume.

 Sources